ruby-rice/rice/doc/tutorial.rst

     Class rb_cTest = define_class("Test");
   }

 This will create a class called ``Test`` that inherits from ``Object``.
-If we wanted to inherit from a different class, we do so with the second parameter:
+If we wanted to inherit from a different class, we can do so by adding a second parameter:

 .. code-block:: cpp